Zion National Park with Kids: 8 Easy Hikes + Tips

 Springdale Shuttle

-The first shuttle service to be aware of is the one which moves visitors from the gateway town of Springdale to/from the gates of the Zion National Park.
-There are nine stops on the Springdale to Zion shuttle route, starting at the Majestic View Lodge (stop 9).
+The first shuttle service is from the gateway town of Springdale to/from the gates of the Zion National Park.
+There are nine stops on the Springdale-to-Zion shuttle route, starting at Stop 9 at the Majestic View Lodge (now operating as the Hotel De Novo Springdale).

 Luckily, it was only a 15 minute walk from our Springdale campground to Zion National Park, so most mornings we skipped the Springdale shuttle and just walked to Zion.